Macrometacorp/docs/docs/search/views/index.md

 ### Commit, Consolidate, Cleanup

-Each Search Views inverted index consists of segments that are each treated as standalone indexes.
+Each search view's inverted index consists of segments that are each treated as standalone indexes.

 You can use the following properties to control the frequency at which C8Search commits, consolidates, and cleans up index segments.